40 Albums We’re Excited For in 2019 [Updated]

 Weezer, The Black Album

-“Don’t step to me, bitch,” quips Rivers Cuomo on the Dave Stiek-produced lead single from Weezer’s upcoming The Black Album.
+“Don’t step to me, bitch,” quips Rivers Cuomo on the Dave Sitek-produced lead single from Weezer’s upcoming The Black Album.
 “Can’t Knock The Hustle” marks a dramatic musical turn for the band, and comes with a music video featuring Fall Out Boy’s Pete Wentz.
 Second single “Zombie Bastards” finds Weezer fighting the undead to the refrain of “Die, die, you zombie bastards.”
 The Black Album is out March 8, the week before the band begins a tour with Pixies, TV On the Radio, and Basement.